domludera/ANalysis-Access-Live-Concordia/README.md

 ```

-**ANalaysis Access Live** gives you access to the realtime booking percentage of the campus and the individual buildings
+**ANalysis Access Live** gives you access to the realtime booking percentage of the campus and the individual buildings
 ```
 Method: GET